-By 2025 ALTANA will reduce its CO2 impact from production and energy procurement worldwide to zero.
-Already in 2020, the company’s entire power supply will be converted to renewable energies.
+By 2025, we will reduce our CO2 impact from production and energy procurement to zero worldwide.
+Already in March 2020, the power supply at all locations was converted to renewable energies.
 ALTANA will compensate for the unavoidable use of natural gas until 2025 by financing equivalent climate protection projects in the regions where CO2 emissions are generated.
 The same applies to offsetting CO2 emissions arising from necessary business trips, company cars, and the transport of goods.
 The specialty chemicals group will thus achieve climate neutrality in its direct sphere of influence by 2025.

 In order to further reduce its CO2 emissions, ALTANA is relying on greater energy efficiency as well as heat and electricity generation at its worldwide sites.
 In the long term, renewable energies should also replace natural gas as a source of energy.
 In addition to the existing solar systems at ELANTAS in Ascoli Piceno, Italy, and at BYK in Deventer, the Netherlands, a further photovoltaic system went into operation at ELANTAS in Pune, India, which covers the electricity requirements of the new research center at this site.
 In Collecchio, Italy, ELANTAS is currently constructing another photovoltaic system for a new production and laboratory building.

 Aside from the measures at its own sites, ALTANA is setting up a program in close cooperation with its suppliers to consistently further improve the CO2 balance of purchased raw materials, too.
 This makes ALTANA one of the companies that consider the CO2 emissions of their entire value chain.